-Of all the nursing positions in the state, the Bureau of Labor Statistics estimates demand will be greatest for nurse practitioners.
+Of all the nursing positions in the state, the Bureau of Labor Statistics estimates demand will likely be greatest for nurse practitioners.
 That's to be expected given the number of current nurse practitioners who could be retiring in the years to come.

 However, licensed practical nurses are also expected to see significant demand in the coming years.
 Since LPNs typically can be ready to work after completing a short-term certificate or degree program, these jobs may be a good starting point for those who want to enter the workforce quickly.